Coronations in Europe: Poland

-Poland crowned its rulers beginning in 1025; the final such ceremony occurred in 1764, when the last Polish King, Stanisław August Poniatowski, was crowned at St. John's Cathedral, Warsaw.
+Poland crowned its rulers beginning in 1025; the final such ceremony in the Polish-Lithuanian Commonwealth was in 1764, when its last monarch, Stanisław August Poniatowski, was crowned at St. John's Cathedral, Warsaw.
 Other coronations took place at Wawel Cathedral in Kraków, and also in Poznań and Gniezno Cathedral.
 Though many of the Polish Crown Jewels were destroyed by Prussian King Frederick William III, a few pieces are exhibited at the National Museum in Warsaw.
 Polish coronations were whenever possible conducted as close as possible to the date of the previous sovereign's funeral; this was a concept expressed by Joachim Bielski in the sixteenth century: osoba umiera, korona nie umiera (the royal person dies, the crown dies not).
+On May 24, 1829, during Congress Poland, Russian Tsar Nicholas I crowned himself king of Poland at the Royal Castle in Warsaw.
+He was the last crowned Polish monarch.

 Portugal

-In 1646, immediately after his Coronation, King João IV of Portugal and the Algarves consecrated the Crown of Portugal to the Virgin Mary, proclaiming her to be the Queen and patroness of his nation.
+In 1646, immediately after his coronation, King João IV of Portugal and the Algarves consecrated the Crown of Portugal to the Virgin Mary, proclaiming her to be the Queen and patroness of his nation.
 After this act, no Portuguese sovereign ever wore a crown.
 The Portuguese monarchy was abolished in 1910.

-João IV's Coronation followed a pattern similar to the Coronation of the kings of France and pre-reformation England, as laid out in the Roman Pontifical.
+João IV's coronation followed a pattern similar to the coronations of the kings of France and pre-Reformation England, as laid out in the Roman Pontifical.
 The Habsburg monarchs that preceded João IV as kings of Portugal were also not crowned; during the Iberian Union, the practice of not having a coronation ceremony was extended to Portugal.

-Before the assumption of the Portuguese Throne by the Habsburgs, kings of Portugal used to be anointed and crowned in the Jeronimos Monastery in Lisbon, in a manner similar to the Coronation of João IV.
+Before the assumption of the Portuguese throne by the Habsburgs, kings of Portugal used to be anointed and crowned in the Jeronimos Monastery in Lisbon, in a manner similar to the coronation of João IV.
 Thereafter, Portuguese monarchs have only been acclaimed.